gmanio/ng2-youtube/README.md

 [ View ] : (https://gman.io/youtube)

+It is a good guidance for using Youtube API with angular2 framework. <br>
 This is no more using webpack for develop environment due to the reason that related dependencies. <br>

-It is a good guidance for using Youtube API with angular2 framework. <br>

 > Dev Environment : SystemJS <br>
-> Build Environment : Angular Ahead Of Time Compilation
+> Build Environment : Angular Ahead Of Time Compilation + rollUp + uglifyJS

-powered by Angular2 + webpack
+powered by Angular2 ( rollUp, systemJS, AOT process )

 > GmanPark @ 2016